Mektoub, My Love: Intermezzo

-Mektoub My Love, Intermezzo premiered In Competition at the 2019 Cannes Film Festival, and was widely panned.
-The film also received controversy surrounding the on-set treatment of Bau.
-A third and final film had supposedly wrapped filming, but is unclear of its status following legal troubles with Kechiche's production company.
+The film had its world premiere in the main competition of the 2019 Cannes Film Festival, where it was widely panned.
+The film also received controversy surrounding the off-set treatment of Bau.
+As of 2025, the film was not released theatrically by Pathé in France.

+A third and final film (Mektoub, My Love: Canto Due) wrapped filming simultaneously and remained on post-production for six years, following legal troubles with Kechiche's production company, until its world premiere at the 78th Locarno Film Festival in 2025.

 Plot

 In 1994, Ophélie discovers she is pregnant with her lover's child even though she is engaged and due to marry her fiancé soon.
 With summer at a close she contemplates going to Paris to have an abortion.
 She and her friends decide to spend a night at a club in Sète where she has sex with her other friend.